AaltoSciComp/jupyter-docker-kernel/README.md

 ## Use with nbgrader

 1. Install the kernel as above, with some `--name=NAME`.
-You may need to give any special options.
+You may need to give any special options as above, in order to make your environment work.

 2. `nbgrader autograde --ExecutePreprocessor.kernel_name=NAME`.